slava-basko/container/README.md

 ```

 ### Graph
-Using the DOT language, build a graph (as in nodes and edges, not as in bar charts).
+Using the DOT language, build a graph (as in nodes and edges, not as in bar charts). **Note:** Graph not working
+with `AutowireContainer`.
 ```php
 $container = new Container();
 // Add services and define dependencies